launchbadge/sqlx/src/macros/test.md

 # }
 ```

-Fixtures are resolved relative to the current file as `./fixtures/{name}.sql`.
+Both fixtures are resolved relative to the current file, specifically fixtures passed using `fixtures` are resolved as `./fixtures/{name}.sql`.

 <sup>3</sup>Ordering for test fixtures is entirely up to the application, and each test may choose which fixtures to
 apply and which to omit.
 However, since each fixture is applied separately (sent as a single command string, so wrapped